jblik/hello-bf/README.md

-# hello-bf
-A "Hello World!" program in Brainfuck
+# A "Hello World!" program in Brainfuck

+Asks the user for their name, then prints "Hello $name!" to console.

+Simple implementation, can definitely be improved however I have enough brain damage as is.